baihongguo/JAGWAS/README.md

  * A compiler with C++11 (or later) support is required.

 LAPACK and BLAS
- * The LAPACK (Linear Algebra PACKage) and BLAS (Basic Linear Algebra Subprograms) libraries are used for matrix operations in GEM.
+ * The LAPACK (Linear Algebra PACKage) and BLAS (Basic Linear Algebra Subprograms) libraries are used for matrix operations in JAGWAS.

 Intel processors:
  * We recommend linking JAGWAS to the Intel oneAPI Math Kernal Library (oneMKL), instead of classical BLAS/LAPACK, for a greater performance boost.
 This can be done by replacing -llapack and -lblas in the makefile with -lmkl_gf_lp64 -lmkl_sequential -lmkl_core before compiling.